Introduction to Biology (C190)

 Why other options are wrong

-Which of the following best defines biology?
+Which of the following best describes a benefit of studying biology?

 Explanation